 In a decision that came out on August 31, 2016, the Fourth District Court of Appeals set a precedent that will control the State of Florida when it comes to Emergency Medical Condition determinations and (6)(b) requests.
-The case of Medical Center of The Palm Beaches d/b/a Central Palm Beach Physicians & Urgent Care, Inc. a/a/o Carmen Santiago v.
-USAA Casualty Insurance Company (4th DCA, 2016) is the only DCA court to give an opinion on the issue of EMC, meaning that for the time this case is the controlling law in all of Florida.
+The case of MEDICAL CENTER OF the PALM BEACHES d/b/a Central Palm Beach Physicians & Urgent Care, Inc. a/a/o Carmen Santiago, Appellant, v.
+USAA CASUALTY INSURANCE COMPANY (4th DCA, 2016) is the only DCA court to give an opinion on the issue of EMC.
+That means that for the time being, this case is the controlling law in all of Florida.

 The facts of the case might sound very familiar to you and your medical office.
 They are:

-The important issue raised in this case is as it pertains to this article is whether a request for EMC determination will be treated like a 627.736(6)(b) request.
+The important issue raised in this case as it pertains to this article is whether a request for Emergency Medical Condition determination will be treated like a 627.736(6)(b) request.
 Florida Statute 627.736(6)(b) states:

 (6) Discovery of Facts About an Injured Person; Disputes.—

-I remind you from other blog posts that only “overdue” claims can be demanded under the Demand Statute (627.736(10).
-If you fail to respond to the request and send the dates of service to my firm for demand I will not be able to demand those dates of service until after you submit the EMC determination and then wait 10 days from the receipt of such for the insurance company to make a determination.
-Meaning, you need to wait 10 days, after receipt and then another 5 (for mailing), for a total 15 days before giving us the dates to demand for payment.
+I remind you from other blog posts that only “overdue” claims can be demanded under Demand Statute 627.736(10).
+If you fail to respond to the request and send the dates of service to my firm for demand, I will not be able to demand those dates of service until after you submit the EMC determination.
+Additionally, you need to wait 10 days from the receipt of such for the insurance company to make a determination.
+Meaning, you need to wait 10 days after receipt and then another 5 days for mailing, for a total of 15 days before giving us the dates to demand payment.

 What to Do When You Have Sent the Insurance Company Everything You Have on the Patient

 As listed above in the statute not everything titled a (6)(b) request will be deemed by the courts to be such.
 They can't just ask for random things and get them.
 It must fit into the wording or meaning of the statute.
 The courts have ruled that some requests do not qualify under (6)(b).
 So what do you do if you have sent what you have?
 Dolman Law Group Accident Injury Lawyers, PA recommends to not ignore the letter.
-Instead to draft a response to the insurance company that says.
+Instead, draft a response to the insurance company that says the following.

 So what will that letter do for your office?
-First it does not admit that their request was valid.
-What it is doing it hitting the ball back over to their side.
-Giving them the 10 days to make a determination.
+First, it does not admit that their request was valid.
+What it is doing is hitting the ball back over to their side and giving them the 10 days to make a determination.
 Either they will pay or not pay.
-At this point however, after the 10 days from receipt of your letter and a few days for mailing (give them 15 days) your bill is now overdue, any way you cut it.
-Now you can proceed with sending the file to the attorney to handle from there on out.
+However, after the 10 days from receipt of your letter and a few days for mailing (give them 15 days), your bill is now overdue, any way you cut it.
+Now you can proceed with sending the file to the PIP claims attorney to handle from there on out.